 The following diagram shows the logical connectivity of an on-premises network to an Azure virtual network through VPN.

 - Determine your application's baseline throughput requirements.

 - Determine your Azure VPN gateway throughput limits.
-For help, see the "Aggregate throughput by SKU and VPN type" section of Planning and design for VPN Gateway.
+For help, see the "Gateway SKUs" section of About VPN Gateway.

 - Determine the Azure VM throughput guidance for your VM size.

 - Determine your Internet Service Provider (ISP) bandwidth.